webplatform/docs-wpd/Projects/javascript/index.md

 | Reserved Words || 1 page listing words unable to be used as identifiers.
 |}

+===Third-level subpages===
 Third-level subpages will exist for each property, function (not requiring an object), method (requiring an object), and constant.
 For example, under the Objects top-level page, we have second-level pages Array and Math.
 These in turn will have the following third-level subpages:
 * Array's three properties: constructor, length, and prototype.
 * Array's one function: Array.isArray.
 * Array's many methods: concat, every, filter, forEach, indexOf, join, lastIndexOf, map, pop, push, reduce, reduceRight, reverse, shift, slice, some, sort, splice, toString, unshift, and valueOf.
 * Math's constant Math.E.

 Putting it all together, an example URL path for the Array constructor would then be: "Objects/Array/constructor Property".

-The current bulk import page names can be [https://github.com/maxpolk/msdn-js-conversion/blob/master/round-alice/upload-mapping.wiki found here].
+To see more examples, the current bulk import page names can be [https://github.com/maxpolk/msdn-js-conversion/blob/master/round-alice/upload-mapping.wiki found here].

 Notice the rules for third-level pages under Object:
 * property pages have a "Property" suffix, eg. Objects/Array/length '''Property'''
 * function pages have a "Function" suffix, eg. Objects/Array/Array.isArray '''Function'''
 * method pages have a "Method" suffix, eg. Objects/Array/concat '''Method'''